RalphAS/GenericSchur.jl/README.md

 ## Generalized eigensystems

-Methods for the generalized eigenvalue problem (matrix pencils) with `Complex` element types are available as of release 0.3.0;
-in particular, extension of `schur(A,B)` from LinearAlgebra.
+Methods for the generalized eigenvalue problem (matrix pencils) are provided, as extensions of `schur(A,B)` from LinearAlgebra.
 The algorithms are translated from LAPACK, but this implementation has had limited testing.
 (Note that it is easy to check the decomposition of a particular case ex post facto.)

-Corresponding functions for reordering and condition estimation are included.
+Corresponding functions for reordering and condition estimation are included for complex element types.
 Tests to date suggest that behavior is analogous to LAPACK.

-Right eigenvectors of generalized problems are available with `V = eigvecs(S::GeneralizedSchur{<:Complex})`.
+Right eigenvectors of complex generalized problems are available with `V = eigvecs(S::GeneralizedSchur{<:Complex})`.
 Column `j` of `V` satisfies `S.beta[j] * A * v ≈ S.alpha[j] * B * v`.
 These currently have a peculiar norm intended to be compatible with LAPACK